Master of Science in Counseling

 -

-Any additional requirements not cited above and listed in the requirements for a Master’s Degree listed in Graduate Degree and Program Requirements.
+Any additional requirements not cited above and listed in the requirements for a Master’s Degree are listed in the Graduate Degree and Program Requirements.

-The comprehensive examination is designed to test the student’s knowledge of the field of counseling.
+The comprehensive examination is designed to test the student’s knowledge of counseling.
 The examination is a standardized national exam, the Counselor Preparation Comprehensive Examination (CPCE).
 The student will take the examination during their final term.
 The student must be advanced to candidacy at least one semester before taking the comprehensive examination.
-The student must complete a graduation check with the Office of Records, Registration and Evaluations before permission to take the examination can be granted.
+The student must complete a graduation check with the Office of the Registrar before permission to take the examination can be granted.
 Students who do not receive a passing score may petition the program coordinator to retake the examination.
 Students who do not receive a passing score the second time must petition the Dean of Graduate Studies to retake the exam.
 Approval to retake the examination may be, at any time, contingent upon completion of additional designated courses.

-A Master’s research project can be reported in the form of a paper, which could include other media.
-The project proposal and the project must be approved by the student’s advisor and one other professor in the College of Education and submitted in an approved format.
+A Master’s project, including other media, can be reported as a paper.
+The project must be approved by the student’s advisor and one other professor in the College of Education and submitted in an approved format.
 Further information is available in the Graduate Thesis and Project handbook available through the Graduate Studies Office.
 Students who elect to complete a project are not required to take a comprehensive exam.

 Degree Requirements (60-69 units)